SAP-archive/cloud-cap-nodejs-codejam/exercises/05/readme.md

 In the same way as you've done previously, it's now time to redeploy and then restart the service.

-:point_right: This time, unless you're running Windows, try it all in a single line, like this:
+:point_right: This time, try it all in a single line, like this:

 ```sh
 user@host:~/bookshop